Home Buying Tips: Mortgage Loan Documents Checklist

 Now, let’s take some time to look into each of these in a little more detail.

 Showing proof of income is important because it shows the lender they are lending to borrowers who can pay them back.
-You will need to gather up current employment records for all borrowers.
+In order to benefit from lowered interest rates, and indeed to secure your best rate, you will need to gather up current employment records for all borrowers.
 That includes the most recent paystubs for the last 30 days.
 You will also need two years of W-2s, and 1099s if applicable.
 Since the loan approval process and house hunting can take a while, be prepared to send in updated paystubs along the way when asked.